 This seemed like the hand of Providence, getting us halfway to our goal.

 “I’ll go out and look for a futon mattress on Saturday,” I said.

 I thanked the sales clerk and told him that I would think it over, then went out to the parking lot.
 The way forward was not at all clear to me, and none of my options seemed favorable.
-In retrospect this was a minor problem, but at the time it felt important.
-Here I was, a new husband and father, tasked to provide for my family but lacking the means to do so.
+Here I was, a new husband and father, tasked with providing for my family but lacking the means to do so.
 The keen perception of my inadequacy humbled me.

 In that parking lot, sitting in the driver’s seat of our family vehicle, I started to pray.
 I told Heavenly Father about my concerns, listing my options one by one and describing their relative merits and demerits.
 My main object was to ask the Lord for direction and help.

 When I had finished my prayer a thought came to me.
 I looked at the yellow pages again and discovered that there was one more second-hand store that I hadn’t visited yet, and it was only a couple of miles away.
 I resolved to visit it first, and if there wasn’t anything there then I would go back to the mattress store and buy whatever I thought I could afford.